ys201810/motomedi/training/script/classification/README.md

 ## how to use
 1. Make a dataset.
- Prepare train and test data on /path/to/motomedi/datasets/.(if you don't have this repository, please make it.)
+ Prepare train and test directories at /path/to/motomedi/datasets/. (if you don't have this directory, please make it.)
- Make below's format.
+ You should make a below's two directories.
   /path/to/motomedi/datasets/fruit/train/[apple, banana, grape]
   /path/to/motomedi/datasets/fruit/test/[apple, banana, grape]

  For Example

   ```